tuan-anh14/eKYC/README.md

 ![](resources/flow.jpg)

-#### 1. Upload Document (ID Card)
+#### 1. Upload Document (ID Card) & OCR Extraction

 Initially, users are required to upload an image of their ID card.
-This step is essential for extracting facial information from the ID card photo.
+The system will automatically extract information from the ID card using OCR (Optical Character Recognition) technology:

+- **OCR Technology**: The system uses PaddleOCR to extract text from Vietnamese ID cards (CCCD)
+- **Extracted Fields**:
+  - Số CCCD (ID Number)
+  - Họ và tên (Full Name)
+  - Ngày sinh (Date of Birth)
+  - Giới tính (Gender)
+  - Quốc tịch (Nationality)
+  - Địa chỉ (Address)
+  - Ngày cấp (Issue Date)
+  - Nơi cấp (Issuing Authority)
+- **Manual Editing**: Users can manually edit any OCR results if there are recognition errors
+- **Validation**: The system validates that essential fields (ID number and date of birth) are present before proceeding
+- **Data Export**: OCR results are automatically saved to JSON files in the `results/` directory

 #### 2. Face Verification